tum-pbs/pbdl-book/intro.md

 As a _sneak preview_, in the next chapters will show:

-- How to train networks to infer fluid flows around shapes like airfoils in one go, i.e., a _surrogate model_ that replaces a traditional numerical simulation.
+- How to train networks to infer a fluid flow around shapes like airfoils, and estimate the uncertainty of the prediction.
+This gives a _surrogate model_ that replaces a traditional numerical simulation.

 - How to use model equations as residuals to train networks that represent solutions, and how to improve upon these residual constraints by using _differentiable simulations_.

 - How to more tightly interact with a full simulator for _inverse problems_.
 E.g., we'll demonstrate how to circumvent the convergence problems of standard reinforcement learning techniques by leveraging simulators in the training loop.

+Over the course of the next
+chapters we will introduce different approaches for introducing physical models into deep learning, i.e., _physics-based deep learning_ (PBDL) approaches.
-The different PBDL techniques will be introduced ordered in terms of growing tightness of the integration, and  pros and cons of the different approaches will be discussed.
+These algorithmic variants will be introduced in order of increasing tightness of the integration, and  pros and cons of the different approaches will be discussed.
 It's important to know in which scenarios each of the different techniques is particularly useful.